maniSbindra/acs-workshop/k8s-exercise.md

 # Exercise to go through some basic k8s resources, commands and concepts

 ## Use the following container images depending on whether you are using linux or windows agents
-* For K8s cluster with linux agents use <container-image> = tutum/hello-world.
-(In the following steps of this exercise replace <container-image> with tutum/hello-world )
+* For K8s cluster with linux agents use {container-image} = tutum/hello-world.
+(In the following steps of this exercise replace {container-image} with tutum/hello-world )
-* For K8s cluster with windows agents use <container-image> = maninderjit/asp.net:0.2.
-(In the following steps of this exercise replace <container-image> with maninderjit/asp.net:0.2)
+* For K8s cluster with windows agents use {container-image} = maninderjit/asp.net:0.2.
+(In the following steps of this exercise replace {container-image} with maninderjit/asp.net:0.2)

 ## Get basic information about the kubernetes cluster, and information about the nodes
 ```sh